 It is easy to churn over the mistakes you have made and any regrets you have, but try not to dwell on these things from the past.
 What is done is done and you have to accept that you can’t change that.
 Instead, you have to take responsibility for the decisions you made, accept that there was a reason for that and learn to forgive yourself, so that you can focus on the here and now.

 If you think you might have Sex and Love Addiction or in recovery from it talking to an experienced practitioner could really.
-Call 020 8673 4545 or email firstname.lastname@example.org and our team of receptionists will be able to help you find you the right therapist for you.
+Call 020 8673 4545 or email [email protected] and our Front of House team will be able to help you find the right therapist for you.